EconPapers

 Origins and Consequences of Child Labor Restrictions: A Macroeconomic Perspective

-No 3259, IZA Discussion Papers from Institute for the Study of Labor (IZA)
+No 3259, IZA Discussion Papers from Institute of Labor Economics (IZA)

 Abstract: We investigate the positive and normative consequences of child-labor restrictions for economic aggregates and welfare.
 We argue that even though the laissez-faire outcome may be inefficient, there are usually better policies to cure these inefficiencies than the imposition of a child-labor ban.
 Given this finding, we investigate the potential political-economic reasons behind the emergence and persistence of child-labor legislation.
 Our investigation is based on a structural dynamic general equilibrium model that provides a coherent and uniform framework for our analysis.

-Keywords: child labor; education; labor restrictions (search for similar items in EconPapers)
+Keywords: education; labor restrictions; child labor (search for similar items in EconPapers)

 JEL-codes: I28 J13 J22 J24 J88 O40 (search for similar items in EconPapers)